KamilRybacki/BasicPythonProject/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE] file for details.

+[`.github/workflows/requirements.txt` file]: .github/workflows/requirements.txt
+[LICENSE]: LICENSE